angelabove00/tryonly/README.md

 A Java Swing-based desktop application for managing employee data, attendance, and payroll.

-# Features
+## Features
-- Add, edit, and view employee records
+- Add and manage employees
-- Record daily attendance
+- Log attendance with timestamps
-- Calculate gross and net salaries
+- Compute payroll with gross and net salary breakdown
-- Simple, consistent interface using Java Swing

 # Technologies
 - Java (Swing GUI)